prateek1110-git/pn_diode/README.md

 - `SVR_model.ipynb`: Jupyter Notebook used for training the Support Vector Regression (SVR) model.
 - `requirements.txt`: Contains all the required libraries
 - `app.py`: The main Flask application file that handles the web server and prediction logic.
-- `web.html`: HTML template for the web interface.
+- `web.html`: HTML & CSS template for the web interface.

 ## Setup and Installation